tus/TUSKit/README.md

 The `TUSClient` will try to upload a file fully, and if it gets interrupted (e.g. broken connection or app is killed), it will continue where it left of.

-The `TUSClient` storeds files locally to upload them.
+The `TUSClient` stores files locally to upload them.
 It will use the `storageDirectory` path that is passed in the initializer.
-Or create a default directory inside the documentsdir.
+Or create a default directory inside the documentsdir at /TUS .

-The `TUSClient` will automatically removed locally stored files (internally) once their upload is complete.
+The `TUSClient` will automatically removed locally stored files once their upload is complete.

 ## Multiple instances

-`TUSClient` supports multiple instances for simultaneous unrelated uploads, if you so please.
+`TUSClient` supports multiple instances for simultaneous unrelated uploads.

 Warning: Multiple clients should not share the same `storageDirectory`.
-Give each client their own directory to work from, or bugs may ensure.
+Give each client their own directory to work from, or bugs may occur.

 Please note that `TUSClient` since version 3.0.0 is *not* a singleton anymore.